Professor Sarah Lewington

 Sarah's main research interest is in major risk factors for premature adult mortality (particularly tobacco, alcohol, blood pressure and obesity) in low- and middle- income countries.
 The aim of the Global Population Studies Group is to support and build the local capacity required to conduct epidemiological studies in low-resourced settings.
 Such studies generate the reliable epidemiological evidence from diverse populations required to inform national and global health strategies for cost-effective control of non-communicable diseases.
 Over the past 20 years, the group has developed several international collaborations and is the Oxford-based lead for studies conducted in Russia, Cuba and India, involving 1.25 million participants.

-Sarah is also Scientific Director for the MSc in Global Health Science and Epidemiology and Director of (Taught) Graduate Studies.
+Sarah is also Scientific Director for the MSc in Global Health Science and Epidemiology and Director of Graduate Studies for taught courses.